 A single security-significant issue in one or more performance areas.

-The occurrence of three or more documented SL IV violations in the same performance area if the causes are similar unless the licensee has an NRC-corrective action program.
+The occurrence of three or more documented SL IV violations in the same performance area if the causes are similar unless the licensee has an NRC-approved corrective action program.

 A significant issue that impacts two or more areas within a performance area (i.e., criticality and fire protection in the Safety Operations performance area; or MC&A and physical protection in the Safeguards performance area).